public-convenience-ltd/toiletmap/README.md

 fnm use
 ```

-_Now we install the dependencies using the `yarn` package manager:_
+_Now we install the dependencies using the `pnpm` package manager:_

 ```
-yarn install
+pnpm install
 ```

 ### Run, Toiletmap, Run